OfficeDev/Microsoft-Teams-Samples/samples/graph-rsc/csharp/README.md

 ---
 page_type: sample
-description: This sample illustrates how you can use [Resource Specific Consent (RSC)](https://docs.microsoft.com/en-us/microsoftteams/platform/graph-api/rsc/resource-specific-consent) to call Graph APIs. .
+description: This sample illustrates how you can use Resource Specific Consent (RSC) to call Graph APIs.
 products:
 - office-teams
 - office